Presented by Rainsrabble

 From a Malfoy

 Something was definitely up.
 The smart thing would be to walk away, just turn an about face and dismiss him completely.
 His fury would be glorious and it would keep her out of whatever trouble Malfoy was inevitably trying to land her in.
-But the fact was that her curiosity was rampant.
+That would be wise.
+Yet she hesitated, her curiosity rampant.
 What in the world could he have to discuss with her?
 Not to mention that it would be bad manners to just walk away.
 Besides, what if he needed help?
 Everyone knew he was fighting with his father.

 Something in that statement was not quite right.
 If she didn't know better she would think it was innuendo.